raj23manj/springBoot/jokesapp/README.md

   * Design Patterns:
     * Creational
       * Builder
-        * piece by peice construction.
+        * piece by piece construction.
 Example StringBuilder, pass an array to function return a "ul".
         * not fluent builder
         * fluent builder (using inheritance and recursive generics)
         * facade builder
       * Factories
         * Abstract Factory
+          * hirerchy of class implementing an interface, with correspondence hirerchy of factory classes
         * Factory Method
+          * to overcome how to use of overloading constructors with same types and arguments multiple times
       * Prototype
+        * All about object copying - deep copy
+        * Cloneable interface => not recommended
+        * Using copy Constructor
+        * Copy Through Serialization, implementing Serializable
-      Singleton
+      * Singleton

     * Structural
       * Adapter